 We grant PSUs to our executive officers and select management employees.
 The PSUs provide for an award based on the performance of our common stock over a three-year period compared to the performance of other companies in a peer group selected by the Compensation Committee of our Board of Directors, with the maximum amount of the award being 200% of the original awarded PSUs and the minimum amount being zero.
-The vested PSUs may be settled in either cash or shares of our common stock at the discretion of the Compensation Committee of our Board of Directors, which are to be settled solely in shares of our common stock.
+The vested PSUs may be settled in either cash or shares of our common stock at the discretion of the Compensation Committee of our Board of Directors with the exception of the PSUs granted in January 2017, which are to be settled solely in shares of our common stock.